RAAF Base East Sale: History

-On 24 November 1987, the first two of 67 Pilatus PC-9 aircraft for the RAAF arrived at East Sale.
-This would become the primary aircraft used by the Central Flying School until the present.
+On 24 November 1987, the first two of 67 Pilatus PC-9/A aircraft for the RAAF arrived at East Sale.
+It would become the primary aircraft used by the Central Flying School until 12 December 2019.

 On 1 July 1989, 32 Squadron – formerly a bomber and reconnaissance unit during World War II – was reactivated at East Sale and equipped with Hawker Siddeley HS 748s.
-These aircraft were operated on general transport and training duties, including RAAF Navigator and Airborne Electronics Analyst training, and Royal Australian Navy Observer training.
+Those aircraft were operated on general transport and training duties, including RAAF Navigator and Airborne Electronics Analyst training, as well as Royal Australian Navy Observer training.
 By June 2004, the squadron had completed conversion to new Beechcraft King Air 350 equipment.